By Emily Ni (20S03C), Ng Ziqin (20S03H), and Sarah Lok (20A03A)

 Although he admitted that it was hard to accept his situation immediately after the accident, he chose to pick up mouth painting after losing control of his arms as he “did not want his parents to feel sad”.
 Spending around three hours painting each day, Mr Stanley definitely works tirelessly at his craft despite the difficulties that come with mouth painting.

-The second “book” was Ms Debra, who shared about the work she does with her social enterprise, Society Staples, as well as about her personal life–in which she juggles her work and education whilst caring for her two brothers with Autism Spectrum Disorder.
-She chose to defy parental pressure to find a high-paying job, choosing instead to do good for the community through her social enterprise.
+The second “book” was Ms Debra, who shared about the work she does with her social enterprise, Society Staples, as well as about her personal life—she admirably juggles her work and education whilst caring for her two brothers with Autism Spectrum Disorder.
+Choosing to defy parental pressure to find a high-paying job, Ms Debra instead opted to do good for the community through her social enterprise.

-Caitlyn Goh (20S06O) termed Ms Debra “an inspiration” for her strength and dedication, explaining that “she [had] demonstrated that we can make a change if we try”.
+Caitlyn Goh (20S06O) termed her “an inspiration” for her strength and dedication, explaining that “she [had] demonstrated that we can make a change if we try”.

 Ms Jacelyn was the final “book” in the human library.
 Serving as the ARC’s Executive Director, she is highly involved in ARC’s social enterprises—our very own Professor Brawn Cafe and The Art Faculty—in helping to bring out the potential of individuals with autism.